 Does Ring work with Apple HomeKit?

-Ring devices don’t support to HomeKit.
-But you can be able to connect your smart devices to the smart home network using a hub or bridge.
+Ring devices don’t support HomeKit.
+But you can connect your smart devices to the smart home network using a hub or bridge.
 It handles communication between network protocols or a different platform.
 Also, it acts as a translator.
 Homebridge has been created to handle the transaction of commands between Ring products and HomeKit.